MoveGB/personal-development/frameworks/engineering/data.md

         criteria:
           - "Contributes to maintaining the Monzo culture in their team, helping new joiners"
           - "Gets buy-in on technical decision-making and proposed designs"
-          - "Proactively involves other relevant engineers"
+          - "Proactively involves other relevant guild members"
           - "Sought out for code reviews"
-          - "Instills Monzo engineering principles in other engineers"
+          - "Instills Monzo engineering principles in other guild members"
-          - "Helps the growth of engineers around them through coaching and mentoring"
+          - "Helps the growth of guild members around them through coaching and mentoring"
           - "Helps their squad work together more effectively"
           - "Helps facilitate team/squad rituals"
         exampleCriteria: